 - Transfer your college credits and complete a minimum of 36 credit hours at UT Tyler to earn your BAAS degree.

 Bachelor’s in Applied Arts and Sciences: Convenient.
 Job-Ready

 - Return to college to complete your degree, even if you’ve been out of school for many years.
-All students who earned an associate’s degree in applied arts and sciences at another college or university, or community college, are eligible.
+All students who earned course credit at another university or community college are eligible.

 - Put your years of work or military experience to use by submitting a resume, cover letter and/or military transcript for possible credit toward your degree.